What is cloud governance?

 While cloud computing offers several operational pros, including automation, cost-effectiveness, and scalability, it also introduces some challenges due to its dynamic and complex nature.

 For one, cloud computing involves storing sensitive data and applications on third-party servers, which raises data privacy and regulatory compliance concerns.
-There are also challenges related to resource usage and allocation, which often lead to unexpected spend.
+There are also challenges related to resource usage and allocation, which often lead to unexpected spending.

-Cloud governance addresses these and several other complexities by offering the following benefits.
+Cloud governance addresses these and several other complexities by offering the following benefits:

 A cloud governance strategy begins with a governance framework made up of well-defined policies.
 These policies balance employee roles/responsibilities with the need for controlling access to cloud infrastructure and protecting data.